USAA creates research team to study use of bitcoin technology

 Marquez said USAA had no plans to dabble in the bitcoin as a currency.
 Its foray into the blockchain reflects a trend among banking institutions trying to integrate bitcoin technology into their systems.
 BNY Mellon and UBS have announced initiatives to explore the blockchain technology.

-Most large banks are testing the blockchain internally, said David Johnston, managing director at Dapps Venture Fund in San Antonio, Texas.
+Most large banks are testing the blockchain internally, said David Johnston, managing director at Dapps Venture Fund in Austin, Texas.
 "All of the banks are going through that process of trying to understand how this technology is going to evolve."

 "I would say that by the end of the year, most will have solidified a blockchain technology strategy, how the bank is going to implement and how it will move the technology forward."